MayOneUS/pledgeservice/README.md

 Yadda yadda yadda, we're trying again on nice and scalable App Engine.

+This project is licensed under the Apache License, version 2.

 CODERS NEEDED!
 --------------
 If you can contribute and know python, or html/CSS, contact yt@hjfreyer.com, or file a bug, or go to Freenode IRC #mayone and volunteer.